Last updated: April 20, 2017

-Cell phone/texting news: The “Driving Under the Influence of Electronics Act” proposed for the 2017 legislative session would hike fines and report offenders to their insurance companies.
-Sponsored by state Rep. Jessyn Farrell and Sen. Ann Rivers, House Bill 1371 and Senate Bill 5289 seek a fine of $350 for texting or other uses of a handheld cell phone.
+Cell phone/texting news: The “Driving Under the Influence of Electronics Act” approved during the 2017 legislative session will hike fines and allow reporting of offenders to their insurance companies.
+Sponsored by state Sen. Ann Rivers and Rep. Jessyn Farrell, Senate Bill 5289 (and House Bill 1371) will double fines for repeated violations of texting or other uses of a handheld cell phone.
 Offenses would become moving violations.
-Both bills made it out of committee and past the legislative cutoff in mid-February.
+The House and Senate have both approved the plan and sent it on to Gov. Jay Inslee.

 - Drivers are prohibited from holding cell phones and other wireless communications devices to their ears.